javidalpe/laravel-localization-automation/README.md

-# Translate your Laravel locale files
+# Automatically translate your lang files
-This package translates your Laravel localization files using a third party service.
+This package translates your Laravel localization files automatically using a third party service.
 Currently only supports [DeepL](https://www.deepl.com).

+> This package only works with 'Short Keys' approach

 ## Installation
 You can install the package via composer: